 Non-current liabilities means liabilities other than current liabilities.
-As a minimum, non-current liabilities shall include the following liability line items
+As a minimum, non-current liabilities shall include the following liability line items:

 - 1. Bonds payable (including overseas bonds): Bonds issued by an issuer. - A. For issued bonds, the total approved amount, interest rate, maturity date, name of collateral, carrying amount, issuing area, and other relevant terms and restrictions shall be noted in the notes to the financial reports.
 If the bonds are convertible bonds, the method of conversion and amounts already converted shall also be noted. - B. Premiums and discounts on bonds payable are valuations of bonds payable.
 They shall be presented as an addition to or deduction from bonds payable, and shall also be amortized, as an adjustment to interest expenses, using the effective interest method during the period of bond circulation. - 2.
 Long-term borrowings: - A. Includes long-term borrowings from banks and other long-term borrowings or borrowings repaid in installments.
 For long-term borrowings, the content, maturity date, interest rate, name of collateral, carrying amount, and any other important restriction terms shall be noted. - B. For a long-term borrowing repaid in a foreign currency or in an amount translated at a foreign exchange rate, the name and amount of such foreign currency shall be noted. - C. Long-term borrowings from shareholders, employees, and related parties shall be noted separately. - D. Long-term notes payable and other long-term payables shall be measured at amortized cost using the effective interest method. - 3.
-Lease liabilities: - A. Means the present value of the lease payments that the lessee has not paid. - B. Lease liabilities shall be accounted for in accordance with IFRS 16. - 4.
-Deferred tax liabilities: The amounts of income taxes payable in future periods in respect of taxable temporary differences. - 5.
+Deferred tax liabilities: The amounts of income taxes payable in future periods in respect of taxable temporary differences. - 4.
 Other non-current liabilities: Non-current liabilities not attributable to any of the classes above.